Elikill58/Negativity/README.md

 3. Download every spigot version of spigot listed below from [this link](https://getbukkit.org/download/spigot) and put them in `spigot/spigotJars` Versions:
  `1.7.10, 1.8.8, 1.9.2, 1.9.4, 1.10.2, 1.11.2, 1.12.2, 1.13`(you need to add a + at the beginning of the name (+spigot1.13.jar for example)`,
  1.13.2, 1.14.4, 1.15.2, 1.16.1, 1.16.5`
-4. You should use buildtools for Spigot 1.17/1.18/1.18.2/1.19 (or comment them in `settings.gradle`).
-You need to place the remapped jar in `spigot/spigot18` if you want 1.18 and you have comment others ones.
+4. You should use buildtools with this command `java -jar BuildTools.jar --rev <version> --remapped` for Spigot 1.17/1.18/1.18.2/1.19 (or comment them in `settings.gradle`).
+ You need to place the jar in `spigot/spigot18` if you want 1.18 and you have comment others ones.
 If you want other version, do the same thing for `spigot/spigot17` etc...
 5. Set up a Forge workspace for the Sponge plugin: `./gradlew :sponge7:setupDecompWorkspace`.
 This step will take some time to complete
 6. Build the plugin: `./gradlew build`
  - You can find the all-in-one jar in `/build/libs/`